 Harbor Watch also wishes to thank the following departments and agencies for their help in the investigation of storm drain systems and rivers for pollution sources.
-Areas studied during the summer of 2013 included the Silvermine River, the lower end of the Norwalk River, and the Norwalk River Estuary thanks to funding provided by The Norwalk Shellfish Commission and the Norwalk Health Department under the direction of the Mayor's Water Quality Committee.
-Special thanks go to Jan Schaefer, Chair Person of the Mayor's Water Quality Committee a grant from Newman's Own Foundation to assist HW in completing the large monitoring project on the Norwalk River Watershed.
-HW was also provided the use of two Norwalk summer interns, Toni Pawlowski and Shannon Spezzano.
-Both are now seniors at UCONN majoring in environmental sciences.
+Areas studied during the summer of 2014 included the Silvermine River, the lower end of the Norwalk River, and the Norwalk River Estuary thanks to funding provided by The Norwalk Shellfish Commission and the Norwalk Health Department under the direction of the Mayor's Water Quality Committee.
+Special thanks go to Jan Schaefer, Chair Person of the Mayor's Water Quality Committee who arranged a grant from Newman's Own Foundation to assist HW in completing the large monitoring project on the Norwalk River Watershed.
+HW was also provided the use of two Norwalk summer interns, Brittany Weinsoff and Allison Villa.
 They conducted the monitoring of the Lower Silvermine River, the Lower Norwalk River and the major Norwalk River Storm drains discharging to the lower Norwalk River and the Norwalk River Estuary.